Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: A penalty method with stochastic first-order approximation for SNLP

 This indicates that \eqref{phi-theta} holds when \be \rho \ge \frac{\|G_k\|}{(1 - \xi)\theta(x_k)}. \ee Once the algorithm enters Step (a), both $x_k$ and $G_k$ are fixed, so we can achieve \eqref{rho-low-bound} by increasing $\rho$. \end{rem}

-\begin{rem} Although motivated by the exact penalty-function algorithm proposed in \cite{cgt11} for solving nonlinear programming in the deterministic setting, our Algorithm \ref{alg-cons}, as a stochastic approximation method, is significantly different in the following folds. \begin{itemize} \item[(i)] Different subproblem solver is used in Algorithm \ref{alg-cons}.
-In \cite{cgt11}, each composite optimization subproblem is solved by a trust region algorithm.
-For stochastic programming, however, since exact objective gradient is not available, exact gradient-based algorithms, such as classic trust region algorithms, do not work any more.
+\begin{rem} Although motivated by the exact penalty-function algorithm proposed in \cite{cgt11} for solving nonlinear programming in the deterministic setting, our Algorithm \ref{alg-cons}, as {an SA} method, is significantly different from the algorithm in \cite{cgt11} in the following folds. \begin{itemize} \item[(i)] Different subproblem solver is used in Algorithm \ref{alg-cons}.
+In \cite{cgt11}, each composite optimization subproblem is solved by a trust region algorithm {or a quadratic-regularization algorithm}.
+For stochastic programming, however, since exact objective gradient is not available, exact gradient-based algorithms do not work any more.
 So we adopt a stochastic approximation algorithm to solve NSCO subproblems in Algorithm \ref{alg-cons}.
 This will yield quite different subproblem termination criterion. \item[(ii)] Different termination condition for the subproblem is used in Algorithm \ref{alg-cons}.
 When subproblems in \cite{cgt11} are solved, an extra condition $\phi_\rho(x_k)\le\epsilon$ has to be checked at each inner iteration.
 However, since the SA algorithm is called to solve subproblems in Algorithm \ref{alg-cons}, we use a more natural termination condition \eqref{epsi-g}.
 Therefore, $\phi_\rho(x_k)$ is only computed at outer iterations of Algorithm \ref{alg-cons}. \item[(iii)] Different termination condition for outer iteration is used in Algorithm \ref{alg-cons}.
-The algorithm in \cite{cgt11} for the deterministic setting is terminated once the criticality measure $\theta$ is below some tolerance.
-However, this cannot be used in Algorithm \ref{alg-cons} for solving stochastic programming \eqref{orig-prob}, because the whole algorithm is a random process.
-Any specific instance is not sufficient to characterize the performance of criticality measure in average.
+The algorithm in \cite{cgt11} for the deterministic setting is terminated once the criticality measure {$\theta$ at some point} is below some tolerance.
+However, this cannot be used in Algorithm \ref{alg-cons} for solving {the SNLP problem} \eqref{orig-prob}, because the whole algorithm is a random process, and any specific instance is not sufficient to characterize the performance of criticality measure in average.
 So we set a maximum iteration number $N$ to terminate the outer iteration of Algorithm \ref{alg-cons}.
 We will explore the property of the expectation of the output $x_N$ later. \end{itemize} \end{rem}